 The dream house of a legendary Swedish doctor and a secret love affair on the island of Capri.

-A little over a century ago, The Story of San Michele by Swedish doctor Axel Munthe was a runaway best seller.
+Almost a century ago, The Story of San Michele by Swedish doctor Axel Munthe was a runaway bestseller.
 Translated into 50 languages, it has sold millions of copies all over the world and continues to be republished regularly up to the present day.

 The San Michele of the title was the house that Munthe built for himself in the village of Anacapri on the island of Capri.
 It stands on a rocky outcrop 325 metres above the sea, with sweeping views over the Bay of Naples and the Sorrentine peninsula.
 It is one of Capri's main tourist attractions, on a par with the Blue Grotto.

 The house was a dream that Munthe built to his own design, with, in his own words: “columns of priceless marble, supporting loggias and arcades, beautiful fragments from past ages strewn all over my garden, the chapel turned into a silent library with cloister stalls round the walls and sweet-sounding bells ringing Ave Maria over each happy day.”

 Munthe died more than 70 years ago, at the ripe old age of 91.
 He did not die in Capri, as he would have wished, but at the Royal Palace of Stockholm, where he was often a guest during the winter.

 However, he left an indelible imprint on the island.
 The villa has been left as he created it, with his furniture and his eccentric collection of curios and antiquities, acquired over a lifetime.
 In his will, he bequeathed it to the Swedish crown and it is now run by the Swedish Institute in Rome as a museum and a privileged retreat for scholarship-winning artists, researchers, students and journalists who can spend some time there dedicated to study and creativity.